-While in Hoi An, Vietnam, we ventured to White Rose Restaurant to try the city’s specialty – white rose dumplings.
-Watch our video to see what makes them so special.
+While in Hoi An Vietnam, we ventured to White Rose Restaurant to try a local specialty – white rose dumplings.
+Watch our video to find out what makes these dumplings so special.

 White Rose Dumplings in Vietnam Video

 Watch our YouTube video to see if we like the white rose dumplings at White Rose Restaurant and if we try the crispy wontons.

 Research Hoi An Hotels

 Get a Vietnam Visa